 Postdocs: I will update this post with Postdoc project positions as they become available.
 But if you have a great idea for a project and would like to work with me please do send me an email, it is always fun to discuss new project ideas and we can investigate funding options.

-October 2021: Emily and I will be participating to the second edition of the International School on Mantle dynamics MEREMA II.
+October 2021: Emily and I participated to the second edition of the International School on Mantle dynamics MEREMA II.
 Emily received a Chapman Grant for the G&G department to participate to this school.

 19 July 2021: How 3-D modeling helped U geologists teach during COVID-19.

 July 2021: 2nd Virtual Edition.

 Co-chair of session 2e.

 Presentation with Otto Lang on the behavior of FRTEs in natural mantle lithologies.

 Co-author presentation with Juliette Pin, Lyderic France and Laurie Reisberg.

 7-10 June 2021: Emily and I participated in the "Extensional Processes Across Tectonic Settings and Time Scales" workshop sponsored by NSF GeoPRIMS.
 I led the Q&A session "Rifts, Ridges, and the Mantle" on Thursday.